Our goal for English education is that children are able to communicate effectively, for a range of purposes and audiences, by developing:

 Daily Supported Reading: Reception - Year Two

-We use the Daily Supported Reading Programme from the end of Reception to the beginning of Year 2 to teach children to read.
+We use the Daily Supported Reading Programme from the Spring term of Reception to the beginning of Year 2 to teach children to read.
 Daily Supported Reading (DSR) is a coherent and systematic approach where children work with trained adults in small groups to read and discuss engaging stories daily.
 The books used are matched to the children’s independent reading levels and staff use differentiated lesson guides to lead the sessions and move children on when they are ready.
 Weekly feedback and training sessions with all staff involved supports this process.
 DSR incorporates the three components of a balanced reader: decoding, fluency and phrasing, and comprehension.

 Destination Reader: Year Two – Year Six